HashimAlHasani/React-Notes/README.md

 - npm install (This will make sure we have all dependencies installed)

-- npm create-react-app created a repository so we can see on the left we have Source Control
+- npx create-react-app created a repository so we can see on the left we have Source Control
 - On the source control we can see changes and commit them to the repository
 - After we do so, we can check by using the command:
     - git log